kokspflanze/PServerCMS/docs/install/centos-setup/INDEX.md

 echo "ioncube.loader.key.pservercms = fdhg54hfghddfgh" >> /etc/opt/remi/php73/php.d/50-custome.ini
 ````

-You also have to restart the webserver, to load these changes.
+You also have to restart the webserver/fpm, to load these changes.

 ## PServerCMS-DB